reveurmichael/machine_learning/Readme.md

 ### Implementation

-Your machine learning application can be based on streamlit, flask, next.js or any other framework.
+Your machine learning web application can be based on streamlit, flask, next.js or any other framework.
 It should be deployed on the cloud (Tencent/Alibaba/Google/Microsoft Cloud).

 You can use chatgpt or gpt4, if you have the API key.